k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 Although Business Entities are defined in the TDM Portal, the following guidelines must be implemented to support parent-child LU hierarchy:

-- Populate the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation object.
+- Populate the [ChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#childlink) MTable object.
 Note that a parent LU can have several child LUs.
 Populate a separate record for each child LU with the SQL queries to select the source and the target child IDs.